Alluxio/alluxio/docs/en/compute/Spark.md

 ## Advanced Setup

-### Customize Alluxio User Properties for All Spark Jobs

-Let us use the setup of Spark to talk to Alluxio service in HA Mode as an example.
+### Configure Spark to find Alluxio cluster in HA mode

-#### Default internal leader election

-Add the following lines to `${SPARK_HOME}/conf/spark-defaults.conf` so Spark applications can know the Alluxio masters to connect to and find out the leader master.
+When connecting to the Alluxio HA cluster using embedded Add the following lines to `${SPARK_HOME}/conf/spark-defaults.conf` so Spark applications can know the Alluxio masters to connect to and find out the leader master.